Wyxemon/Feather/README.md

 ---

 ## 📜 License
-Feather is open-source and distributed under the [MIT License](LICENSE).
+Feather is open source and you can do whatever you want.